 - Monitor drill cuttings for any sign of caving.
 If the cutting amount is suspicious, sweep hole with Hi-Vis pill and consider a wiper trip.

-- Use non-water based drilling fluids for brittle shale.
+- Use non-Water Based Mud for brittle shale.

 Lost Circulation (common in drilling carbonate formations)

 - Control drill so as not to overload the annulus with cutting.